Aging well for people means being able to thrive in the place they call home.

 Community-based organizations (CBOs) play a central role in delivering daily living support through collaborations with the health care sector.

-Quality measurment based on understanding a person’s goals, and then aligning care to meet these goals, is key to transforming care delivery.
+Quality measurement based on understanding a person’s goals, and then aligning care to meet these goals, is key to transforming care delivery.